lykmapipo/sails-hook-validation/README.md

  User
     .create({}, function(error, user) {
         //you will expect the following
-        //error to exist based on
+        //error to exist on error.Errors based on
         //your custom validation messages

         expect(error.Errors.email).to.exist;

         expect(error.Errors.email[0].message)